dcdpr/did-btcr2/chapters/CRUD-Operations.md

 The identifier uses a [bech32m](https://en.bitcoin.it/wiki/BIP_0350#Bech32m) encoding of input bytes composed of the version, network and ::Genesis Bytes::.
 The value of the version MUST be 1.
-The value of the network declares which Bitcoin network anchors the identifier and must be selected from the table below.
+The value of the network declares which Bitcoin network anchors the identifier and MUST be selected from the table below.

 The input bytes to the bech32m algorithm are constructed as follows: the first byte is the version and the network, with the version minus one in the low